EVC22/Google-Distances/README.md

 This python code does two things:
 1. It connects to google maps and
 2. It calculates the distance and duration from points As to points Bs expressed as GPS coordinates (lat, long)

+The code requires the coder to add his own Google Maps API Key and specify a path.